 Reflecting

 When you’re reflecting, you’re literally repeating your client’s words back to them.
-It might seem like stating the obvious, but you’d be surprised how often they don’t agree with their own statements, once they hear it from someone else.
+It might seem like stating the obvious, but you’d be surprised how often they don’t agree with their statements once they hear it from someone else.

-For example, when they say “she always disrespects me” you can simply reflect it back as “so you’re saying she always disrespects you.”
-This will give them space to question what they’ve just said (maybe she doesn’t always do that) or elaborate on it more.
+For example, when they say, “she always disrespects me,” you can simply reflect it as, “so you’re saying she always disrespects you.”
+This will allow them to question what they’ve just said (maybe she doesn’t always do that) or elaborate on it more.

 Paraphrasing